dailiang18bb/JAVA/README.md

 1. Eclipse -> Preferences -> Java -> Editor -> Content Assist
 2. `Auto activation triggers for Java:` you will find `.`
-3. `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ.` to replace `.`
+3. Use `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ.` to replace `.`
 4. apply